avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 }
 ```

-Once this transaction is accepted, the `Owner` key is powerless.
-Additionally, `AddSubnetValidatorTx` and `RemoveSubnetValidatorTx` are disabled on the Subnet. `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` must be used to manage the Subnet's validator set going forward.
+Once this transaction is accepted, `AddSubnetValidatorTx` is disabled on the Subnet.
+The only action that the `Owner` key is able to take is removing previously existing Subnet validators via `RemoveSubnetValidatorTx`.
+These previously existing validators otherwise will be removed automatically at their specified `EndTime`. `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` must be used to manage the Subnet's validator set going forward, and the `Owner` key is powerless to modify anything related to these newly added validators.

 The `validationID` for validators added in `ConvertSubnetTx` is defined as the SHA256 hash of `(convertSubnetTxID,validatorIndex)`, where `validatorIndex` refers to the index into the `Validators` array of within the `ConvertSubnetTx`.